The Winchesters: Development

 On June 24, 2021, it was reported that a prequel series of Supernatural, titled The Winchesters that focuses on Sam and Dean's parents, John and Mary, was in development at The CW.
 The series is executive produced by Jensen Ackles, his wife Danneel Ackles (who portrayed Anael on the series), and Supernatural writer Robbie Thompson.
 Ackles also reprise his role as Dean Winchester as the narrator.
 A pilot order for the series was confirmed by The CW on February 3, 2022; the pilot was directed by Glen Winter.

 On March 21, 2022, it was announced that Meg Donnelly and Drake Rodger were cast as Mary and John.
 On May 12, 2022, it was announced that The CW ordered it to series and premiered on October 11, 2022.
 In August 2022, it was confirmed that Ackles would reprise his role as Dean in a physical appearance in the first episode.
+On May 11, 2023, the CW canceled the series after one season.
+Producers Warner Bros.
+Television planned to shop the show to other outlets.
+On June 2, 2023, Deadline Hollywood reported that the series had failed to find anyone who would pick it up and all efforts in this direction had ceased.
+The next day, Ackles confirmed the news and blamed the network shift as well as the 2023 Writers Guild of America strike.